Universal Orlando Resort drops mask mandate for fully vaccinated guests

-TAMPA, F.L.
-(WFLA) – Universal Orlando Resort announced it will no longer require fully vaccinated guests to wear face coverings at indoor or outdoor venues, effective Saturday, February 12.
+TAMPA, Fla.
+(WFLA) – Universal Orlando Resort announced it will no longer require fully vaccinated guests to wear face coverings at indoor or outdoor venues, effective Saturday, Feb.
+12.

 The updated policy is said to be based on “local trends and conditions,” according to Universal.

-As of the Florida Department of Health’s most recent weekly COVID-19 report, the state had a positivity rate of 18 percent.
+As of the Florida Department of Health’s most recent weekly COVID-19 report, the state had a positivity rate of 18%.

 Previously, guests were required to wear face coverings at all restaurants, shops, indoor hotel public areas, and at all attractions from the moment they entered the queue to when they exited, per the resort’s online safety guidelines.